What Is Motion Blur Reduction? (ULMB, LightBoost, BenQ Blur Reduction, Ultra Low Motion Blur)

 blur reduction on or off

 The amount of motion blur will also depend on the panel type (IPS, TN, or VA).
-More precisely, on their gray to gray (GtG) pixel response time speed.
+More precisely, on their gray-to-gray (GtG) pixel response time speed.

 VA panels usually have the slowest pixel transition speed from dark to bright pixels, so even if a VA gaming monitor has a high refresh rate and motion blur reduction, fast-paced games can have prominent smearing in dark scenes.